cocos/cocos-docs/en/components/spine.md

 | Debug Slots        | Indicates whether show debug slots
 | Debug Bones        | Indicates whether show debug bones
 | Use Tint           | Indicates whether open tint, default is close.
 (New in v2.0.9)
 | Enable Batch       | Whether to enable animation batch, default is disabled.
-(New in v2.0.9)<br>When enable, drawcall will reduce, which is suitable for a large number of simple animations to play at the same time.<br>When not enabled, drawcall will rise, but it can reduce the computational burden of the CPU.
+(New in v2.0.9)<br>When enable, drawcall will reduce, which is suitable for a large number of simple animations to play at the same time.<br>When disabled, drawcall will rise, but it can reduce the computational burden of the CPU.
 Suitable for complex animations.

 **Note**: When using the Spine component, the `Anchor` and `Size` properties on the Node component in the **properties** panel are invalid.